 You will be required to supply supporting documents with your application, including references and an official transcript.
 See 'How to apply' for instructions on the documents you will need and how these will be assessed.

 Interviews are normally held as part of the admissions process.

 Short-listing will depend on the references, personal statement of the candidate as well as their motivation and commitment to the programme.
-Usually over 75% of applicants are short-listed for interviews.
-Interviews are likely to be held one to two weeks after the application deadline, in person, in the presence of at least three senior academics and the MSc Administrator.
+Usually over 70% of applicants are short-listed for interviews.
+Interviews are likely to be held two to four weeks after the application deadline, in person, in the presence of at least three senior academics and the MSc Administrator.
 In exceptional circumstances, interviews may be conducted by Skype.